Matteo-MDG/Wayback-Element-Tracker/README.md

 &nbsp; &nbsp; &nbsp;`python wayback_combine.py results/raw/a.csv results/raw/b.csv -o out.csv` (explicit paths)
 &nbsp; &nbsp; &nbsp;`python wayback_combine.py raw/*.csv --override` (overwrite output)

 At least 2 raw CSV files are required.
 Files ending in `_reformatted.csv` are automatically excluded.
-The layout (rows or columns) is detected from the first file; any file with mismatched headers or row labels is skipped with a warning.
-Duplicates are detected and silently dropped.
+The layout (rows or columns) is detected from the first file.
 Output defaults to `combined.csv` in the same folder as the first input file.
 <br>
 <br>
 Reformat an existing raw CSV: